The Definitive Warehouse Roofing Guide [2022]

 • Ethylene Propylene Diene Monomer = EPDM

-Each of the membranes above has varying characteristics.
+Each of the membranes above have varying characteristics.
 One will do better at one thing than another.
-For example, TPO membranes have superior puncture and erosion resistance while PVC membranes have greater resistance to chemical exposure in industrial or polluted urban areas.
+For example, TPO membranes have superior puncture and erosion resistance, while PVC membranes have greater resistance to chemical exposure in industrial or polluted urban areas.
+It’s important to note that no matter which single-ply system you choose, these types of warehouse roofing systems are the most expensive roofing option.
+But for the most part, they are strong and durable commercial roofing systems that should last you for many years, albeit if it is installed correctly.

 Multi-layer Membranes

-Another more common, more affordable option is rolled bitumen.
+Another more common, more affordable option is Modified bitumen.
 It is not inaccurate to think of these as rolls of shingle-like material.
-It also uses similar fastening methods as the single-ply membranes.
+It also uses similar fastening methods as single-ply membranes.
 The big difference is that multiple overlapping layers are needed.

 These are usually more affordable than other systems.
 However, they take a little bit more time to install and have more points of failure through multiple layers and seams.